Who I Am

 I specialize in complex systems.
 Not because simple problems aren’t interesting, but because I genuinely enjoy the part of the work where you have to understand something deeply before you can make it clear.
 Turning an 11,000-page website into a coherent experience, or figuring out how to give a non-analyst merchant useful financial insights, or designing a unified product out of two enterprise platforms with almost no functional overlap: those are the problems I find most engaging, and the ones I do my best work on.

-I’ve worked across fintech, enterprise, POS, destination marketing, and AI-enabled platforms.
+I’ve worked across healthtech, fintech, enterprise, POS, destination marketing, and AI-enabled platforms.
 I’ve been the sole designer, the team lead, and the manager.
 I’ve built design systems, established review frameworks, developed designers, and shipped products.
 Sometimes all on the same team.

 How I work